 began in the bones.

 Sometimes people are found to have metastatic breast cancer at their first diagnosis of breast cancer.
 This is called ‘de novo’ metastatic breast cancer.
-Read more about an initial metastatic diagnosis.
+Read more here

 It is more common for metastatic breast cancer to occur months or years (sometimes more than 20 years) after a person has completed treatment for